Piero Mingoia: Watford

 Mingoia was born in Enfield, London He joined Watford at the age of 13 and rose through the ranks.
 He signed professional terms towards the end of the 2009–10 season, penning a one-year deal following the conclusion of his two-year scholarship.
 He marked his full debut on 8 January 2011 against Hartlepool United in the FA Cup with a fine goal, curling in from 25 yards.
 Watford went on to win the game 4–1.

 He made his league debut for Watford in the 3–0 home win against Derby County a week later, as an 81st-minute substitute for Marvin Sordell.
 Mingoia made four more appearances during the 2010–11 season and was rewarded with a two-year contract extension.

 Mingoia joined Brentford on loan for a month on 5 January 2012.
 He took no part in any matchday squad for the club, and returned to Watford a week before his loan spell was due to end.
 Mingoia joined Hayes & Yeading United on loan on 22 March for one month.

 Mingoia joined League Two side Accrington Stanley on an initial month's loan in September 2012.
 This was extended for a further three months in October, keeping Mingoia at Stanley until January 2013.
 On 31 January 2013, he joined Boreham Wood on loan until the end of the season, stating that he "wanted to go back to basics and enjoy playing football again".

 Watford released Mingoia when his contract expired at the end of the 2012–13 season.

 Accrington Stanley

 Mingoia returned to Accrington Stanley to sign a one-year contract on 1 August 2013.
 On 22 January 2014, Mingoia signed a new contract extension to keep him contracted until the summer of 2015.
+In June 2015, he signed a further one-year deal with the club.